eth4n22/tp/docs/DeveloperGuide.md

 Adding a book while the library is empty

 1. Prerequisites: List all books using the `list` command.
 No books in the list.

-2. Test case: `add The Great Gatsby / F. Scott Fitzgerald`
+2. Test case: `add The Great Gatsby / F. Scott Fitzgerald / romance`
-   - Expected: Book is added to the library.
+   - Expected: Book is added to the library and the relevant shelf.
 Details of the added book shown in the status message.
 Library now contains 1 book.

-3. Test case: `add` (without title and author)
+3. Test case: `add` (without title, author and genre)
    - Expected: No book is added.
 Error details shown in the status message.
 Library remains empty.

-4. Other incorrect add commands to try: `add TITLE`, `add / AUTHOR`, `add TITLE /` (without author)
+4. Other incorrect add commands to try:
+   - `add TITLE`
+   - `add / AUTHOR`
+   - `add TITLE / AUTHOR` (missing genre)
+   - `add TITLE / AUTHOR / ` (missing genre value)
    - Expected: Similar to previous.

 ### Deleting a book
 Deleting a book while multiple books are listed

 1. Prerequisites: List all books using the `list` command.
 Multiple books in the list.

-2. Test case: `delete 1`
+2. Test case: `delete i/ 1`
    - Expected: First book is deleted from the list.
 Details of the deleted book shown in the status message.
 Library now contains fewer books.

-3. Test case: `delete 0`
+3. Test case: `delete i/ 0`
    - Expected: No book is deleted.
 Error details shown in the status message.
 Library remains unchanged.
+4. Test case: `delete b/ Harry Potter / J.K.
+Rowling` (assuming this book does not exist in the library)
+   - Expected: No book is deleted.
+Message shows that no such book is found.

-4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)
+5. Other incorrect delete commands to try:
+   - `delete`
+   - `delete b/ ` (missing title)
+   - `delete b/ TITLE` (missing author)
    - Expected: Similar to previous.

 ### Listing books
 Listing books when the library is empty and when it contains multiple books

 1. Prerequisites: List all books using the `list` command.
 Initially, no books in the list.
 2. Test case: `list` (with no books)
    - Expected: Message indicating that the library is empty.
 3. Test case: `list` (after adding multiple books)
    - Expected: List displays all books with their status and details.